eth-protocol-fellows/cohort-five/projects/bit-attested-inclusion-lists.md

-## An Inclusion List Protocol Based on the One-Bit-Per-Attester Idea
+## Inclusion List with Plausible Deniability

 This solution tackles censorship issues caused by block builders in PBS and future ePBS.
 By employing **Reed-Solomon** erasure codes, it introduces a design that offers **plausible deniability** for Inclusion List Committee members, safeguarding them from accountability and legal constraints.